 Expanding Environmental Education

-For over 25 years, Mohonk Preserve® has been providing innovative education programs that have gotten over 75,000 children into nature.
+For over three decades, Mohonk Preserve® has been providing innovative education programs that have gotten over 100,000 children into nature.
 Our award-winning NatureAccess® program provides quality outdoor education for people of all abilities, and our summer camps help children discover the wonders of the natural world.
 Our many diverse programs and events offer something for everyone, from recreationists to naturalists-at-heart, supporting lifelong learning and strengthening connections to the land.

 We continue to work on new methods of reaching people in ways that enhance understanding, expand access, and strengthen their commitments to nature in our community, our region, and our world.